Search

 • Education

-• India Trying to Internationalize its Education System
+• India trying to Internationalize its Education System

 Ancient India has long been celebrated as a global knowledge hub.
 From the early roots of education in Vedic culture to the famed ancient universities of Takshashila and Nalanda, India attracted students and scholars from across the world.
 These institutions were not just centers of learning but symbols of a holistic education system that emphasised philosophy, science, mathematics, medicine and arts.
 In contrast, the modern Indian education system, though vast, has been criticised for being exam-centric and focused on rote learning rather than inquiry-driven learning.